 Traditional post-trip interviews face their own constraints.
 Human moderators can conduct three to four interviews per day.
 Recruiting shoppers willing to participate in a 30-45 minute interview immediately after shopping requires either in-store intercept teams or pre-recruited panels, both expensive.
 A study covering 30 shoppers across three store formats might take six to eight weeks from design to delivery.

 AI-moderated post-trip interviews have changed this equation fundamentally.
-Platforms like User Intuition conduct depth conversations with hundreds of shoppers simultaneously, adapting questions based on individual responses and probing interesting decision moments in real time.
+A shopper insights solution like User Intuition can conduct depth conversations with hundreds of shoppers simultaneously, adapting questions based on individual responses and probing interesting decision moments in real time.
 The AI moderator uses non-leading language and laddering techniques that mirror skilled human interviewers, achieving 98% participant satisfaction while operating at survey-level scale.
+Studies start at $200 and complete in 24-48 hours from a 4M+ panel across 50+ languages.

 Accompanied shopping, where a researcher physically accompanies a shopper through the store, provides the richest observational context of any method.
 The researcher sees the environment through the shopper’s eyes, observes non-verbal reactions, and can ask clarifying questions in real time.
 The method generates powerful anecdotal insights and is particularly effective for discovery-phase research where the research questions are not yet well defined.